Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 - avocado oil

-Another tip: Steer clear of packaged foods and premade sauces, which may contain hidden sugars.
-All in all, just keep it simple in the kitchen and experiment with fresh herbs and spices.
+Another tip: Cut down on packaged and heavily processed foods and premade sauces, which may contain hidden sugars.
+All in all, just keep it simple and diverse in the kitchen and experiment with fresh herbs and spices.

-Who knows — cutting back on all the processed extras in your diet may have the bonus effect of adding weight to your wallet while you lose some on the scale.
+Who knows — cutting back on processed extras in your diet may have the bonus effect of adding weight to your wallet while you lose some on the scale.

-Keep in mind that if you’re new to weight training, you may want to seek out a trainer for a few pointers.
+Keep in mind that if you’re new to weight training, you may want to seek out a trainer for a few pointers and good technique.

 Make room for some gym time 3 or 4 times per week.
 If weight training isn’t for you, try to fit in some cardio in the form of jogging, cycling, running, or swimming.